 As a business owner, only you can collect the data you require, be it customer information, buying patterns, web activity etc. And this data needs to be good, as only then will the analysis and findings be worthwhile and prepare you to make successful strategic decisions based on your new insight.

 What Insights Can Be Discovered from Good Data?

 Single Version of the Truth (SVOT); the data warehousing ideal of having a single centralised database, which stores all your data in a consistent and efficient way, is easily attainable when integrating with all sales channels, CRM, warehouse, inventory and supply chain via a single system.

-Such a single, centralised system can ensure you are making decisions based on a singular version of the truth, ensuring you are better equipped to maintain a competitive edge through business intelligence, and thereby standing you in good stead to maintain control and visibility across your entire business.
+Such a single, centralised system such as Vardells Warehouse Connect, can ensure you are making decisions based on a singular version of the truth, ensuring you are better equipped to maintain a competitive edge through business intelligence, and thereby standing you in good stead to maintain control and visibility across your entire business.